Appendix Skilled Occupations: Guide 2026

 Section A: What is Appendix Skilled Occupations?

-Each listed occupation is assigned a Standard Occupational Classification (SOC) code, minimum salary requirement and skill level.
-Some roles may have different salary thresholds depending on factors such as whether the worker is a new entrant or under 26.
+Each listed occupation is assigned a Standard Occupational Classification (SOC) code, a going rate and skill level.
+Some roles may have different salary thresholds depending on whether the applicant qualifies for a reduced salary option, for example as a new entrant under the Skilled Worker rules.

 The Appendix includes a wide variety of roles from across the economy, including healthcare, engineering, IT and teaching jobs.
 However, not all roles are eligible.
 For example, most routine or support-level positions are not listed, and lower-paid or lower-skilled jobs usually do not qualify as they are not included in the Appendix.